Dhia Jafar

-Sayyid Dhia Jafar Hashem al-Musawi (Arabic: ضياء جعفر هاشم الموسوي; 1910–1992) was an Iraqi engineer and statesman who held various ministerial positions during the monarchy in Iraq.
+Sayyid Dhia Jafar Hasem al-Musawi (Arabic: ضياء جعفر هاشم الموسوي; 1910–1992) was an Iraqi engineer and statesman who held various ministerial positions during the monarchy in Iraq.
 He was closely connected to Nuri Al-Said and Iraq's last King Faisal II.
-Jafar served as Minister of Transport, Economy, Finance and later as Minister of Development.
-He was a cabinet minister from 1947 to 1958.
+He was a cabinet minister from 1947 to 1958, serving as Minister of Transport, Economy, Finance and later as Minister of Development.

 Early life and education

 Dhia Jafar was born to Jafar Hashem and Kheja al-Astarabadi.
-His father was a merchant, from a notable family in Al-Kadhimiya, that claim agnatic descent from Musa al-Kadhim through his son Ibrahim al-Mortada Al-Asghar, who was Ruler of Yemen and then of Mecca in the wake of the Third Hijri Century.
+His father was a merchant, from a notable family in Al-Kadhimiya, that claim agnatic descent from Musa al-Kadhim through his son Ibrahim al-Mortada Al-Asghar, who was the ruler of Yemen and then of Mecca in the wake of the Third Hijri century.
 His mother was the daughter of the renowned merchant Abd al-Hadi al-Astarabadi.
 His maternal uncle, Mahmoud al-Astarabadi was a member of the senate in the royal era for the city of Kadhimiya.
 His maternal cousin, Abd al-Saleh al-Killidar, was the custodian of the Imam Husayn shrine.